The London East End Food tour is one of many London walking tours and takes place in the Spitalfields district of Central and East London.

 Pizza East Restaurant: 56 Shoreditch High Street, E1 6JJ

-Our final stop was at a ‘pizzeria’ on Shoreditch High Street.
+Our final stop on our London food tour was at a ‘pizzeria’ on Shoreditch High Street.
 It turned out to be a rustic and chic restaurant on the first floor of a converted warehouse.
 It was the first time that I voluntarily ate salted caramel tart and nothing that I have tried since even comes close.
 Perfection!

 This place was located very close to the original Box Park, a strip mall built of shipping containers for pop-up independent fashion and lifestyles stores and quirky cafes.
 I passed it on my way to Liverpool Street station after the end of the food tour, but didn’t enter any of the small claustrophobic spaces.

-Throughout the food tour we also learned a great deal about the influence of the immigrant communities well as the social history of the East End.
+Throughout the London food tour we also learned a great deal about the influence of the immigrant communities and the social history of the East End.
 One of the places of interest was a shelter for women as well as a house that is used for movie sets and has been deliberately left to look like it is straight out of a nineteenth century scene.

 Throughout the London food tour our host pointed out various installations of Street Art including graffiti by anonymous satirical street artist and political activist, Banksy.